Three killings within 11 days have a Tampa, Florida, neighborhood on edge

 The 22-year-old Mitchell became the first victim when he was shot and killed in front of his home on October 9.

-Then a week ago, Anthony Naiboa, an autistic 20-year-old who had just graduated from high school, became the third victim after he accidentally got on the wrong bus after leaving work and ended up in the southeast Tampa neighborhood by mistake, police said.
-Authorities believe he was making his way to another bus stop but did not get more than 200 yards before he was shot and killed October 19.
+Then a week ago, Anthony Naiboa, 20, who had just graduated from high school, became the third victim when he accidentally got on the wrong bus after leaving work and ended up in the southeast Tampa neighborhood, police said.

 Police posted a link to the video on Twitter.

-Dugan said the person in the video is not considered a suspect in the string of shootings that have residents of Seminole Heights on edge.
+Dugan said the person in the video is not considered a suspect in the string of shootings, but he may have answers.

-“He may have seen something or heard something,” the chief said of the person, who is seen flipping what appears to be a cellphone in their right hand while walking.
+“He may have seen something or heard something,” the chief said of the person seen flipping what appears to be a cellphone in their right hand while walking.

 “That might be a habit of this person,” Dugan said of the phone flip.
 “At this point, everything is a clue, everything is a speculation.”